top of page

 Music Director, Danil Biba

-Danil's passion for choral music began during his childhood.
-He was educated at the High School of Music in Minsk, earning a Choir Conductor diploma.
-He then embarked on a multifaceted career as a conductor, pianist, organist, and composer of choir arrangements.
+Danil’s passion for choral music began during his childhood.
+He was educated at the High School of Music in Minsk, earning a Choir Conductor diploma, a bachelor’s degree from Minsk Conservatory of Music and a master’s degree from Germany’s Dresden University.

 Accompanist, Keiko Yoden-Kupfer